Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • Does the height of the stop light provide enough time for drivers to react and come to a stop safely?

-• Are there any obstructions such as trees or buildings that could affect the visibility of the stop light?
+• Are there any obstructions such as trees or buildings that could affect the of the stop light?

 These are just a few of the questions that traffic engineers take into account when deciding on the optimal height for stop lights.
 By carefully considering traffic flow patterns and potential obstacles, they can ensure that drivers have ample time to react to changing signals and navigate intersections safely.